Browsing Category

 Whisk milk and mayo together until smooth.
 Add the spices and whisk until combined.
 Add the lemon and whisk again before serving.

-Make batches of your own Garp trail mix from your pantry.
+Make batches of your Garp trail mix from your pantry.
 These can replace whole meals or help hungry little ones whining in your household.
 Note: all of us are children when hungry.
 Use whatever you have in your hold.
-Favorites here are dried fruit, sunflower seeds, toasted nuts, and chocolate chips.
+My favourites are dried fruit, sunflower seeds, toasted nuts, and chocolate chips.
 Use your dried cereal here too.
 Anything works.
 Be creative.
 Make up little packets and store them away.

 Make soups and double the batch.
 These can be very simple.
-If you have some boxes or cans of broth and some veggies, you’re good to go.
+If you have boxes or cans of broth and veggies, you’re good to go.
 Here is the basic recipe:

-• 1 lb vegetables, cut up in equal-sized bites
+• 1 lb vegetables, cut up into equal-sized bites

 • 1 onion or a few cloves garlic, chopped